 Episode 14: Gabriel finally realizes that he was on his last legs if he didn't do well on service, and delivers perfect garnish after garnish while being the glue that held the blue team's communication together.
 Ramsay singles him as Best of the Best for the Blue Team that night.

 The entire blue team get the CMOA, as after they have delivered their final entree, Ramsay calls them over to the pass to congratulate them on one of the best services a team has ever had in Hell's Kitchen.

 Another moment was Rochelle who, having never worked as a professional chef and has been given glowing praise for her beef wellingtons, was complimented by Ramsay stating that she cooks like she had been a professional chef for five years.

-Jason also deserves some credit; he was forced to drop out of season 9 before he could even take part in a single service, but he came back with a vengeance in season 12, making very few mistakes along the way and deservedly finishing in second.
+Jason also deserves some credit; he was forced to drop out of season 9 before he could even take part in a single service, but he came back with a vengeance, making very few mistakes along the way and deservedly finishing in second.

 Scott kicking Jessica out of the kitchen when she wasn't performing to his standards.
 Some fans speculate that this was the moment when Ramsay decided Scott as the winner, because Jason had kept Sandra on, even though she blatantly tried to sabotage him multiple times.

 The red team's performance in the first service.
 For perspective, only four teams have completed the first night's service in the entire history of Hell's Kitchen, and even then with several caveats (the Season 7 red and blue teams were merged into one to finish the service, and the Season 11 red and blue teams had four and eight chefs thrown out respectively).
 This season's red team not only finished the service without anyone being thrown out, the only thing to go even slightly wrong was Janai not serving enough scallops on the last appetizer, a mistake that she immediately solved.